 After what seemed like “an endless battery of tests,” a PET scan detected cancer cells in his arm.
 “It lit up like a Christmas tree,” says James.

 Surgery was scheduled, but James wound up in the UPMC East ED again when the mass suddenly hardened and became painful.
 Dr. Shalaby, who was on call that night, performed emergency surgery to remove the mass.
 But a small amount entangled in the vascular structures in his arm had to be left behind for a future surgery.

-Dr. Sehgal biopsied the mass and sent it to top soft tissue specialists in the country to identify.
-After several weeks, the mass finally was identified as a rare genetic strain of melanoma.
+James' mass was biopsed and sent to top soft tissue specialists in the country to identify, including Yana Najjar, MD, a medical oncologist at UPMC Hillman who specializes in melanoma.
 James had stage IV metastatic melanoma.

 A decade ago, there were few options for treating metastatic melanoma.
 But immunotherapy — which trains a person’s immune system to target and kill melanoma cells — has dramatically increased treatment options and survival rates.

-“As soon as Dr. Sehgal identified what it was genetically, he knew what he had to do,” says James.
+“As soon as we identified what it was genetically, the care team knew what they had to do,” says James.
 “It was very scary.
-But he assured me it was treatable.”
+But they assured me it was treatable.”

 In May 2019, James began a one-year course of immunotherapy treatments at UPMC Hillman in Monroeville — just minutes from his home.
 “The convenient location was absolutely crucial.
 When you have a battery of appointments, tests, and treatments, having a facility of UPMC Hillman’s caliber nearby is important,” he says.